 Lymphadenopathy begins within weeks.
 Enlarged lymph nodes may be tender and associated overlying erythema may be present.
 In immunocompetent patients, the disease is usually benign and self-limited, and most patients recover without sequelae.
-Around half of patients develop systemic symptoms and signs including fever, headache, sore throat, malaise, and anorexia.
+Around half of patients develop systemic symptoms and signs including fever, night sweats, headache, sore throat, malaise, nausea, and anorexia.
 Atypical presentations include stellate neuroretinitis, hepatosplenomegaly, encephalopathy, persistent fever, osteomyelitis, endocarditis, parotitis, and the oculoglandular syndrome of Parinaud (granulomatous conjunctivitis and preauricular lymphadenopathy).
 Encephalitis may occur in 1%-7% of cases, typically appearing 2-6 weeks after classic cat-scratch disease.
 Patients may present with associated seizures or status epilepticus.

 Rarely, an associated widespread morbilliform eruption, erythema nodosum (warm, erythematous, and painful nodules in lower extremities), erythema multiforme, and/or thrombocytopenic purpura are seen.

 Immunocompromised patients are at higher risk for systemic disease than immunocompetent hosts.

 A28.1 – Cat-scratch disease

 - Cutaneous tuberculosis or atypical mycobacterial infection (eg, Mycobacterium marinum)

 - Lymphogranuloma venereum